'ChewBacca' hackers targeted retailers in 11 countries: RSA

 That server was shut down on Thursday, according to Gragido.

 An FBI spokeswoman could not be reached for comment.
-RSA, a subsidiary of storage giant EMC Corp EMC.N, declined to identify the victims, which it said it had contacted.
+RSA, a subsidiary of storage giant EMC Corp, declined to identify the victims, which it said it had contacted.

 RSA said the hackers used a relatively new piece of malicious software known as ChewBacca designed to infect computers such as the point-of-sales systems that process credit card transactions.